-In addition to being a respectable facility overall, this place also excelled in the area of inspections, where it received an A+.
-Few nursing homes performed better in this category.
-We take several aspects of a facility's inspection report into consideration in calculating our inspection ratings.
-One critical factor is deficiencies.
-You should keep in mind that the severity of these deficiencies is arguably more important than the number of deficiencies, as some end up being quite insignificant.
-Although this facility had some deficiencies on its government inspection report, none of them were severe based on CMS' deficiency scale.
-Keep in mind that deficiency-free inspection reports are uncommon in the industry.
+We want to draw your attention to the fact that this facility outperformed its overall score in the area of inspections.
+In fact, it received a nearly flawless inspection report this year.
+As a result, it received one of our highest grades in this category with a grade of A+.
+We weigh several aspects of a nursing home's inspection report in calculating these inspection grades.
+One of those factors is health deficiencies.
+It should be noted that the severity of deficiencies is usually more important than the quantity of deficiencies, as some are quite minor.
+While this nursing home had some deficiencies on its report, none were major deficiencies based on CMS' scale.
+Keep in mind that deficiency-free inspection reports are rare in the industry.

 Long-term Care Quality

-One of this facility's higher category grades came in the area of long-term care.
-This turned out to be its second best category.
-In that category, we awarded this facility a grade of B-.
-In our long-term care grade, we focus on the amount of care provided by a facility, as well as a few qualitative metrics.
-On top of considering the quantity of care provided by nurses and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
-We discovered that this facility provided the vaccine to just 77.557755 percent of its residents, which is a bit of a concern.
-Nevertheless, this place keeps its patients out of the hospital.
-In fact, it had only 0.02 hospitalizations per 1,000 long-term resident days, which is a remarkably low figure.
+This facility's second best category is long-term care.
+In that area, we gave this facility a B-.
+Our long-term care grades are critical for prospective residents seeking personal care.
+In addition to assessing the quantity of care provided by nurses aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
+This nursing home administered the vaccine to 98.34984 percent of its patients, which is more than the vast majority of nursing homes.
+This place also excelled at keeping its residents out of the hospital.
+In fact, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.

 Does this page answer your questions about First Coast Health & Rehabilitation Center?